OsmosysSoftware/dev-standards/ci-setup/angular-github.md

 ## 1. Introduction

 ### Purpose
-The purpose of this document is to provide a step-by-step guide for setting up a Workflow via GitHub actions for an Angular application in GitHub.
+The purpose of this document is to provide a step-by-step guide for setting up a Workflow via GitHub actions for an Angular application.
 The workflow will automate linting and building processes to ensure code quality and reliability.

 ### Scope
 This document covers the basic setup of a Workflow via GitHub actions for an Angular application, focusing on linting and building stages.
 More advanced topics, such as deployment and additional stages, are outside the scope of this guide.